-Having an air foil shape on both the top and bottom of a wing now means airplanes and helicopters can fly upside down.
+Having a symmetrical airfoil shape on a wing or rotor blade now means airplanes and helicopters can fly upside down.
 By changing the angle of attack or pitch to negative when upside down, the rotor now produces lift in the opposite direction – pretty neat.

-Here is our RC helicopter pitch gauge now showing a negative pitch angle of about -9 degrees.
-Because this is a symmetrical rotor blade, if the helicopter was upside down, the rotor would actually be creating lift allowing the heli to fly or hover upside down.
+Here's our RC helicopter pitch gauge now showing a negative pitch angle of about -9 degrees.
+Because this is a symmetrical rotor blade, if the helicopter was upside down, the rotor would actually be creating a good amount of lift.

 I demo how this "negative" pitch change occurs in the video below.

-This design is ideal for light weight micro fixed pitch applications and produces lots of lift - they are sometimes called high lift rotors.
+The "under-cambered" airfoil takes lift efficiency to the extreme.
+This shape is ideal for light weight micro fixed pitch applications and produces lots of lift - they are sometimes called high lift rotors.

-In our helicopter hobby, most fixed pitched helicopters (like our little micro coaxial above) will use flat bottom or hollow air foils to create the most amount of lift for the amount of power available.
+In our helicopter hobby, most fixed pitched helicopters (like our little micro coaxial above) will use under-cambered airfoils to create the most amount of lift for the amount of power available.
 As a result, smaller motors/batteries can be used for longer flight times and lighter helicopters.
 This is a good compromise seeing that fixed pitched helis can’t sustain inverted flight anyways.

 The speed of these fixed pitched blades is altered by you the pilot, to adjust how much lift is produced.
 Faster head speed - more lift.
 Slower head speed - less lift.

-Lift control by way of rotor speed adjustment can be somewhat vauge and imprecise, because motors and rotors can't speed up and slow down instantaneously.
+Lift control by way of rotor speed adjustment can be somewhat vague, and imprecise because motors and rotors can't speed up and slow down instantaneously.

 So...
 If you have a fixed pitch RC helicopter that won't lift off, the problem is not enough rotor speed.
 Some common things to check: